oblivia-simplex/berbalang/doc/src/design_of_roper.md

 In this stage of our investigation, we set up three distinct fitness functions, to gauge the different ways in which ROPER's evolving payloads might exercise control over a target process.

 TODO: For each, explain what the motivating idea is, what our hypotheses are.

+FIXME: I think I've scattered things around a little too much.
+Describe one experiment at a time, in detail.
+The experiment on sexual vs. asexual reproduction should begin with the code coverage example, and then fan out into a discussion of the results seen with the register pattern and memory pattern tasks.
+Then describe the register pattern experiment, where we compare things against the blind search.

 ## Variants